Have you thought about the female characters you love to read? Or the ladies of the silver screen you like to watch again and again?

 Have you heard of Gudrid?
 She was a Viking woman a lot of historians claimed was pure saga fantasy…until archaeologists unearthed her longhouse and discovered the truth.
 As a young woman, she traveled from Iceland to North America with a boat full of men.
 A few lusted after the attractive Gudrid, but she held her own with the men and with the Skraelings (Viking name for the indigenous people they encountered).

 Gudrid lived in North America for three years, gave birth while there, and then returned home to Iceland.
-Wanderlust must’ve bit gudrid_08her, because records show Gudrid traveled far south to Rome…just to see the famed city.
+Wanderlust must’ve bit her, because records show Gudrid traveled far south to Rome…just to see the famed city.

 These are women worth reading.